skynetapp/AlchemyExtractAPI/README.md

 #### Assumptions

 - DBMongo - Inserts the Alchemy JSON response into mongo.
+It is included in Global -> DBMongo.

 #### Errors